Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 965M should be a little bit faster than the GeForce GT 340 1GB in general. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 965M should theoretically be a little bit better than the GeForce GT 340 1GB in general. (explain)

-Texel RateThe GeForce GTX 965M will be a lot (about 243%) more effective at anisotropic filtering than the GeForce GT 340 1GB. (explain)
+Texel RateThe GeForce GTX 965M will be much (more or less 243%) more effective at AF than the GeForce GT 340 1GB. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 965M is superior to the GeForce GT 340 1GB, by a large margin. (explain)
+Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 965M is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison